be-part/BP-NC-Games/README.md

 ## Part 3: Seeding the local databases
-A number of scripts have been set up for you in the package.json including one to set up the test and development databases and seed them.
-Type the following into your terminal:
+To set up the test and development databases and seed them, type the following:

 * `npm run setup-dbs` - to setup your databases
 * `npm run seed` - to seed your databases with the data

 ## Part 4: Running tests
-To run the tests there are two options:
-Tests have been divided into app tests (app.test.js) and utility tests (utils.test.js) To run all of the tests you can use the prewritten script in the package.json by typing `npm run test` in the termimal.
+Tests have been divided into app tests (app.test.js) and utility tests (utils.test.js) To run all of the tests you can use `npm run test`

-To specifically run either app tests or utility tests, type the following into your terminal;
+To specifically run either app tests or utility tests, use the following;

 `npm run test app.test.js`
 `npm run test utils.test.js`